-5It is straightforward to construct a repeated game where commitment is not assumed but arrived at endogenously.
+$^{9}$ It is straightforward to construct a repeated game where commitment is not assumed but arrived at endogenously.

-6The benefits from winning office can be of two possible kinds.
+&lt;sup>10The benefits from winning office can be of two possible kinds.
 Some of the benefits come at the cost of the voters (e.g., kickbacks from contracts) and some do not directly hurt the voters (e.g., perks, ego rents).
+We term the former as corruption and the latter as rents from office.
+We treat the extent of corruption as a strategic variable and the rent from office as exogenous.